Reltroner/reltroner-studio/content/places/leastroper-profile.md

 ---

 ### 🏞️ Overview
-**Leastroper** is a unique province located in the northeastern region of **Reltronland**, directly bordering the glittering kingdom of **Krisberia**.
+**Leastroper** is a unique province located in the Eastern region of **Reltronland**, directly bordering the glittering kingdom of **Krisberia**.
 Known for its peaceful spirit, low-security presence, and cultural refinement, Leastroper stands as a beacon of diplomacy, elegance, and restrained strength.

 > *“Where clarity meets grace, no weapon is needed.”*

 ---

 ### 📍 Geopolitical Position
-- **Location:** Northeastern Reltronland
+- **Location:** Eastern Reltronland
 - **Borders:**
   - East: **Krisberia** (Kingdom of Eternal Jewels)
   - West: **Reltralia** (Reltronland's Capital)